 If you are a proud Ford owner, you don’t ever want to deal with a Check Engine Light.
 Seeing the P1131 code can cause your heart to sink, but it might not be as worrisome as you think.

-The P1131 trouble code has a specific meaning, and it leads to various symptoms, both of which we cover in this guide.
-We also look at the top causes and show you how to repair it.
+The P1131 trouble code has a specific meaning, and it leads to a number of different symptoms, each of which I cover in this guide.
+I also look at the top causes and show you how to repair it.

 Code P1131 Definition

 P1131 – Lack of Upstream to the Heated Oxygen Sensor Switch (Ford)

 The P1131 code indicates that the heated oxygen sensor contains a failure in the upstream flow.
 Therefore, Bank 1 is seen as running lean.
 P1131 is a manufacturer-specific trouble code that is routinely found with several Ford models.

 The ECM (Engine Control Module) receives data from the oxygen sensors in the vehicle.
 When there’s too much oxygen moving past the sensor at Bank 1, the engine will run lean.